voicebase/voicebase-docs/s3-callbacks.md

 The following code shows how to generate a pre-signed URL using boto3 as the AWS client library.
 Note that the "method" must be set to "PUT".

-You you must provide a Content-Type header with a value that matches the content type of the results to be received.
+You must provide a Content-Type header with a value that matches the content type of the results to be received.
 Refer to [callback] documentation. (callbacks.html)

 You must provide ample time between the time you create the